ttsunglin/Docko/README.md

 I found it hard to include all the screening data in a CSV file and time-consuming when I tried to copy all the interested results to Pymol.

-This tool provides two functions, first, collect the results of the smallest binding energy of all logfiles;
+This tool provides two functions, first, collect the results of the smallest binding energy of all log files;
 second, recognize the top(%) results and copy the pdbqt files to the R folder.

 How to use: